ZumDeWald/intl-dates/README.md

 - [x] Options object accepts locale property to specify a locale/language for Intl to use
 - [ ] Options object will allow a 'date' property to get back data based on a specific date instead of only from the current day.

-## Why offer VanillaJS and Hook options?
+## Why offer VanillaJS and hook options?

 The functionality in this package is very simple and could easily be exported as a plain (vanilla) JavaScript function and be used in any project, including React.
-However, having the logic wired up as a custom React Hook makes it conform more to React principles and best practices as it uses the `useState` and `useEffect` Hooks internally, allowing the data to re-run only when needed (example: if you are dynamically feeding the options object and that information changes).
+However, having the logic wired up as a custom React hook makes it conform more to React principles and best practices as it uses the `useState` and `useEffect` hooks internally, allowing the data to re-run only when needed (example: if you are dynamically feeding the options object and that information changes).